 This post may contain compensated links.
 Find out more info in my DISCLAIMER

 When you travel for pleasure, you have a general idea of what your day will look like.
-You can decide to sleep in, stay in if you’re not feeling well, or stay up till wee hours of the night.
+You can decide to sleep in, stay in if you’re not feeling well, or stay up till the wee hours of the night.
 When it comes to business travel, you don’t have that luxury.
 Sleeping in or taking a day off is not an option.
 Especially if your days are filled with business activities.

-When you travel for business, your days are filled with appointments, travelling to and from meetings, presentations and relevant social events.
+When you travel for business, your days are filled with appointments, traveling to and from meetings, presentations and relevant social events.
 These require your attendance and participation.
 That is why you’re there.
 Quite often, you see more of boardrooms, hotels, cabs and planes than of whatever country you are visiting.

-Once, when we were in Brazil, we had 40+ meetings over the span of less than a week in three different cities.
+Once, when we were in Brazil, we had 40+ meetings over a span of less than a week in three different cities.
 It was a whirlwind of activity and constant travel.
 It was exhausting.
 What did I see of the country?
 Not a hell of a lot, but it was Brazil so everyone assumed I just had all the time in the world to see and do everything.
 Yeah, no.

 Business travel challenge: missing friends & family

-Most of the time, business travel means you are away from your family and friends for an extended periods of time.
+Most of the time, business travel means you are away from your family and friends for extended periods of time.
 While they’re having fun and doing exciting things at home, you are on the other side of the world in a strange country.
 The FOMO kicks in and it can be tough.
-Birthdays, weddings and other get-togethers get missed, because you are away.
+Birthdays, weddings and other get-togethers get missed because you are away.

 Even if your company allows your family to come along, you are not there with them.
-While they are sightseeing, relaxing or having fun, duty calls.
+While they are sightseeing, relaxing, or having fun, duty calls.
 You can’t be there and enjoy the experience with them, because you have work to do.

 Sometimes you’re gone while bad things are happening at home.
-During one of my business trips our Guinea pig Sherlock got sick and Alex had to deal with that by himself.
+During one of my business trips our Guinea pig, Sherlock got sick and Alex had to deal with that by himself.
 I remember being in my room, somewhere in Germany, FaceTiming with him and crying like a baby.
 I was on the other side of the world and didn’t get a chance to say goodbye.
 It was devastating to come home.

 Time zones also make it challenging to keep in touch.
 When you are on your way to meetings, they are going to bed and vice versa.
-It’s sometimes difficult to touch base and check in.
+It’s sometimes difficult to touch base and check-in.
 Frankly, sometimes when you get back to your room, you’re exhausted anyway and there is no time to call home.

 Time management of business travel

 Another huge difference between business travel and pleasure is the ability to manage your time.
-While you’re on personal trip, you can decide to take that scenic tour to the countryside.
-You can spend few hours in a museum or sit on a patio while people watching.
+While you’re on a personal trip, you can decide to take that scenic tour to the countryside.
+You can spend a few hours in a museum or sit on a patio while people watching.
 On a business trip, your time is not your own.
 Your day depends on what your timetable looks like and what social engagements are scheduled for you.
-This is specially true in China, where formal business dinners are a norm and go on for a long time.
+This is especially true in China, where formal business dinners are a norm and go on for a long time.

 Sometimes even the destinations stop to matter.
-We attended a show in Vegas few years ago.
+We attended a show in Vegas a few years ago.
 It was massive.
-The space just went on and on and on.
+Space just went on and on and on.
 I think I was hitting 20k steps in early afternoon every single day and by 9:30 pm I was falling asleep, barely able to keep my eyes open.
 It could have been Vegas or the moon, it didn’t matter.

 Travel inflexibility of business travel

 Personal travel allows you the flexibility of planning your flights.
 You can book duration, timing and connections as you see fit.
-While travelling for work, you are reliant on what is available to you on the days you are to travel.
+While traveling for work, you are reliant on what is available to you on the days you are to travel.
 Often that means hanging out at an airport for hours while waiting for your next flight.
 It could also mean trying to catch a train to the next city while you’re jet-lagged or exhausted.